Scusemua/telegram-media-downloader-bot/README.md

 Do not download, distribute, or modify copyrighted material without explicit permission from the rightful owner.
 Unauthorized use may result in legal consequences.
 Always seek legal alternatives (e.g., YouTube Premium, official download options) to support content creators.

-See YouTube’s [Terms of Service](https://www.youtube.com/static?template=terms) and (Copyright Center)[https://www.youtube.com/howyoutubeworks/policies/copyright/] for clarity.
+See YouTube's [Terms of Service](https://www.youtube.com/static?template=terms) and (Copyright Center)[https://www.youtube.com/howyoutubeworks/policies/copyright/] for clarity.
 Likewise, see Instagram's [Terms of Use](https://help.instagram.com/581066165581870) and [Copyright Center](https://help.instagram.com/126382350847838).

 # 📄 License
 MIT License